gato365/project-14-sudoku/README.md

 11. [ ] **Create a leaderboard**: This involves setting up a system to track multiple players' scores and display them in a leaderboard.
 This would likely require a backend and database to store the scores, as well as changes to your React app to display the leaderboard.

 12. [ ] **Make it into an apple app**: This is potentially the most complex task, as it involves learning about iOS development and possibly a whole new set of technologies.
 You might use a technology like React Native to port your React app to iOS, or you might need to learn Swift and the iOS SDK to build a native app.

+## Future Features

+1. **Progress Tracker**: Track your progress over time.
+This could include tracking the number of games played, the number of games won, and the time taken to complete each game.

+2. **Performance Metrics**: Implement performance metrics such as the average time taken to complete a game, the maximum and minimum times, and the number of attempts per game.

+3. **Learning curve analysis**: Track how the time taken to complete games changes over time.
+This could help you visualize your improvement as you become more familiar with the game.

+4. **Strategy effectiveness**: If you're using different strategies in different games, you could track which strategies lead to faster game completion times.

+5. **Error tracking**: Track the number of mistakes you make in each game.
+This could help you identify areas where you need to improve.

+6. **Difficulty progression**: Keep a record of the difficulty of the games you're playing and see if you're able to handle more difficult games over time.